 Figure 6: Mean reversion pattern during the first hours of the London FX Session (when the Forex market opens in London)

-The green bar (1) at 8:30/9:00 am (New York time) shows that if for the last 8 bars an upward price movement has been more than 50% of the daily ATR then a price will move down (on average) by 17/13% during the next 4 bars.
+The green bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the upward price movement exceeds 50% of the daily ATR, then the price moves down (on average) by 17/13% over the next 4 bars.

-The red bar (1) at 8:30/9:00 am (New York time) shows that if for the last 8 bars a downward price movement has been more than 50% of the daily ATR then a price will move up (on average) by 14/22% during the next 4 bars.
+The red bar (1) at 8:30/9:00 am (New York Close 5-day Charts) shows that if for the previous 8 bars the downward price movement exceeds 50% of the daily ATR, then the price moves up (on average) by 14/22% over the next 4 bars.

 Take notice of the time after 10:30 (2).
-The lack of trends means that the price movement after 10:30 does not depend on the previous short-term price movements.
+The lack of trends means that the price movements after 10:30 do not depend on previous short-term price movements.

-Now let’s try to test this simple pattern using the Belkaglazer:
+Let’s try to test this simple pattern using the Belkaglazer EA: